-The Support to Study policy and procedure aims to promote a positive and inclusive university environment which enables students to engage effectively with all aspects of their studies, encouraging students to be proactive in seeking help and support at the earliest opportunity.
+The Support to Study Policy and Procedure aims to promote a positive and inclusive university environment which enables learners to engage effectively with all aspects of their studies, encouraging them to be proactive in seeking help and support at the earliest opportunity.

-The policy and procedure applies to any UCLan student, at any stage of their study, and based at any of UCLan's campuses, and forms part of the Regulations.
+The policy and procedure applies to any University learner, at any stage of their study, and based at any of the University's campuses, and forms part of the Regulations.